mohd-afeef-badri/helloTap/README.md

 ## Introduction

-The `helloTap` repository has been curated to offer a hands-on experience in the world of HomeBrew, the popular package manager for MacOS.
+This repository has been created to offer a hands-on experience in the world of HomeBrew, the popular package manager for MacOS.
 By utilizing this repository, you will gain short insights into the process of creating a tap and packaging software for distribution.

-## Installation Guide

-Follow these comprehensive steps to seamlessly install and utilize the `helloTap` package on your MacOS system.
-The installation process involves the creation of a tap followed by the installation of the `helloTap` package itself.
+ The installation process via a HomeBrew tap involves the creation of a tap followed by the installation of the `helloTap` package itself.
+As illustrated below

-### Step 1: Tap into the Repository
+#### Step 1: Tap into the Repository

 Open your terminal on MacOS and execute the following command to tap into our repository: